 Bicycle Parking can be described as short-term or long-term.
-Short-term bicycle parking should emphasize convenience and ease of use for parking durations of less than two hours.
-Long-term bicycle parking should emphasize security and weather protection for durations of greater than two hours.
+Shortterm bicycle parking should emphasize convenience and ease of use for parking durations of less than two hours.
+Long-term bicycle parking should emphasize security and weather protection for

-Table 7.1.1 Short-term & Long-term Bicycle Parking Characteristics
+Table 7.1.1 Short-term & Long-term Bicycle Parking